Vishalgupta2424/Real-Time-Face-Recognition-Based-Student-Attendance-System/README.md

-✨ ALREADY MARKED STATUS : This model ensure that students are not marked present multiple times within a short period, maintaining the integrity of attendance records.
+✨ <h1>ALREADY MARKED STATUS:</h1>This model ensure that students are not marked present multiple times within a short period, maintaining the integrity of attendance records.